Cart 0

 Finally, if you are still in high school and planning to enlist into special ops pipeline, assess yourself for real.
 Are you really ready because statistically speaking you are not.
 Getting TO the training is not the same as getting THROUGH the training.
 Both phases of tactical fitness require time and persistent preparation to make your body and mind hard enough to withstand the long days and cold, wet, sandy, nights.

 If you are good to go and meeting all the performance levels, feel confident and ready to leave home, get going with the enlistment / officer candidate process.
 My opinion is from my own experiences knowing I would not have made it at 18 years old as I barely passed USNA Plebe Summer physical standards and I was a 3 sport athlete in high school and starting training at age 12 with weights and calisthenics.
-I also noticed in my own BUDS class is we started out with nearly 75-80% teenagers, but only graduated a handful of them as our class went from 120 starters to 28 graduates over the six months training of BUDS.
+I also noticed in my own BUDS class is we started out with nearly 75-80% teenagers, but only graduated a handful of them as our class went from 120 starters to 28 graduates over the six months of BUDS training.

 But, if you are planning on going anyway - prove me wrong.
 I hope you prove me wrong.